Hox gene

-Biochemical function
+Producing Hox proteins

 The products of Hox genes are Hox proteins.
 Hox proteins are a subset of transcription factors, which are proteins that are capable of binding to specific nucleotide sequences on DNA called enhancers through which they either activate or repress hundreds of other genes.
 The same Hox protein can act as a repressor at one gene and an activator at another.
 The ability of Hox proteins to bind DNA is conferred by a part of the protein referred to as the homeodomain.
 The homeodomain is a 60-amino-acid-long DNA-binding domain (encoded by its corresponding 180-base-pair DNA sequence, the homeobox).
 This amino acid sequence folds into a "helix-turn-helix" (i.e. homeodomain fold) motif that is stabilized by a third helix.
 The consensus polypeptide chain is shown below: Hox proteins often act in partnership with co-factors, such as PBC and Meis proteins encoded by very different types of homeobox gene.